Medical officers conditions and pay

 - a Territory Allowance may be payable depending on family circumstances.

-Refer to the Agreement and the Medical Officer Guidance Booklet for more information.
+Refer to the Agreement (see above) and the Medical Officer Guidance Booklet for more information.

 A generous relocation package is offered taking into account the commencement level and place of recruitment.
 Information is provided in the recruitment offer or can be requested from: